rwloadsim

 If you are sharing the repository between many different users/projects, having the secondary user is recommended as the grants are set to only allow the needed access to the various repository tables.
 For most tables, this is insert and select.

-Updating the repostitory to version 3.1.2
+Updating the repository to version 3.1.2

 In version 3.1.2, there is a new column added to oltpxc and any existing repository need to be updated to reflect this.
 If you have an existing repository created earlier than version 3.1.2 and you are upgrading to a version 3.1.2 or later, you must execute the file rwl312.sql logged in using sqlplus to your primary repository schema.
 The rwl312.sql file is found in the admin directory of your distribution.